 You Have the Option of Conscious Sedation

 Many people suffer from dental phobia.
 In fact, it is more common than uncommon for a patient to experience some anxiety or fear before or during an appointment.
 So, many dentists offer conscious sedation as a service in addition to the placement of dental implants.
 Benzodiazepines – the common ingredient in anti-anxiety medication – can be administered orally or intravenously, offering patients a psychological and physical holiday from reality and from the fears that cause them such acute discomfort.
-With sedation, getting dental implants is hardly an ordeal at all, say, dentists!
+With sedation, getting implant dentistry is hardly an ordeal at all, say, dentists!

 Modern Surgical Protocols Have Drastically Reduced Post-Procedure Discomfort and Recovery Time